smcgov/OpenSanMateo/README.md

 ### origin
 Acquia hosts the website, and deployments to Dev, Stage, and Prod are done via pushes to the _origin_ remote.

-### bitbucket
-Set up a second remote called "bitbucket":

-git remote add bitbucket git@bitbucket.org:phase2tech/internal_opensanmateo.git

-## Gitflow

-To develop new features, branch off of the _release_ branch:

-`git checkout release`

-Ensure you are up to date:

-`git pull bitbucket release`

-Branch off of the _release_ branch:

-`git checkout -b my-feature-branch`

-Work on the code to your satisfaction.
-When ready, submit a PR to merge the code into the integration branch.

-`git push bitbucket my-feature-branch`

-Checkout the integration branch for the latest changes that are being tested.

-`git checkout integration`

-Sync the integration branch for testing in the staging environment:

-`git pull bitbucket integration`

-`git push origin integration`

-When _integration_ is ready for release, merge its contents into _release_:

-`git checkout release; git merge integration`

-Tag a release in the format YYYY-MM-DD-[letter] where [letter] corresponds to the tag you created on that day (A, B, C...):

-`git tag 2016-01-21-A`

-Push the release tag to Acquia:

-`git push origin release --tags`

-Select the tag to deploy the code to Staging using the Acquia dashboard tools.

 ### Hotfix